elenamik/elenamik/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Lena, a software engineer working on interactive UIs and developer tools for blockchains frontend development.
+I'm Lena, a software engineer working on interactive UIs and developer tools for blockchain frontends.

 ⚡ You can reach me on x.com at @mikleens